-US service member dies in Afghanistan helicopter crash
+US service member killed in Afghanistan copter crash identified

 - Six injured US crew members are receiving medical treatment

-- NATO says the crash was not a result of enemy action
+(CNN)The US service member killed in a Friday helicopter crash in Afghanistan has been identified as Chief Warrant Officer Jacob Sims, 36, the Department of Defense said Sunday.

+Sims, of Juneau, Alaska, was assigned to the 4th Battalion, 160th Special Operations Aviation Regiment from Joint Base Lewis-McChord in Washington state, the department's statement said.

-(CNN)One US service member was killed and six other US crew members were injured in a helicopter crash in Afghanistan's Logar province Friday evening, according to a statement from the NATO-led coalition in that country, Operation Resolute Support.
+Six other US crew members were injured in the crash in Afghanistan's Logar province, according to a statement from the NATO-led coalition in that country, Operation Resolute Support.
+They are receiving medical treatment but their conditions were not given.

 Logar province is just south of Afghanistan's capital, Kabul.

-The six US crew members injured in the crash are receiving medical treatment.

-The statement said the crash was not a result of enemy action and its circumstances are being investigated.
+The Pentagon said the crash was not a result of enemy action and its circumstances are being investigated.

-"We have full accountability of all personnel and the crash site has been secured," the statement adds.

 "We are deeply saddened by the loss of our comrade," said Army Gen. John Nicholson, Resolute Support commander.